UCL/research-computing-with-cpp/02cpp1/sec03ObjectOrientedProgramming.md

 };
 ```

+- The syntax `: position(p), radius(r), mass(m)` after the constructor signature is called an initialiser list.
+This can be used to initialise member variable with simple expressions.
+It's very useful when just assigning constructor arguments to member variables.

 Now we can even make our code **more flexible without sacrificing safety**.
 Let's say the ball can change _mass_ or _radius_.
 We can't just make these variables public and change them independently, because then the _density_ will no longer be consistent with the new mass / radius.
 We need to add **setter** functions which **maintain the integrity of the object**:
 ```cpp
 class Ball